Methodology

 - Conviction is capped by the active regime; Stress environments suppress all signals regardless of rate alignment.

-- Translates the USD directional bias into per-pair views for nine major and emerging-market currency pairs.
+- Translates the USD directional bias into per-pair views for twelve major and emerging-market currency pairs.

 - Each pair is weighted by its primary driver channel — RATES, CARRY, RISK, or ENERGY — reflecting its structural relationship to USD.